 - The UE's positioning engine (e.g., standalone GNSS receiver) should be enabled to allow it to acquire the position.
 This could be done by use of AT command, such as AT+CPOS or other commands.
 Otherwise, or in addition any other suitable method may also be used, e.g., GNSS simulator.

 Preamble

-- The UE is in state 2B-NB with test loop mode G and configured to return no data in UL according to according to TS 38.508 [18] clause 8.1.5.1 in Ncell 1.
+- The UE is in state 2B-NB with test loop mode G and configured to return no data in UL according to TS 36.508 [18] clause 8.1.5.1 in Ncell 1.